This and all related images from:

 A waistcoat such as this one would have been a suitable choice for daily wear in the schoolroom of at home.
 Made between 1820 and 1830 in England, this waistcoat is lined with ivory-colored twill against a front of ivory satin.
 It boasts pockets and a shawl collar.

 The collar and front of this handsome garment are hand embroidered in colored silks with a floral pattern of sprays of rosebuds, forget-me-nots and pansies.
 The back of the waistcoat is constructed of white cotton and features tapes and brass-bound eyelet holes to adjust the fit.

 Now, we should note that this waistcoat was not made for a child—at first.
 It was made in an adult size.
-You may find the floral motif a little odd, but remember that flowers were assigned particular meanings which were well-known and understood.
+You may find the floral motif a little irregular in pattern, but remember that flowers were assigned particular meanings which were well-known and understood.
 Let’s take a look at this, then.
 The roses mean love, and rosebuds, therefore, signify love in its early stages, or a confession of love.
 The pansies stand for thoughts; and the forget-me-nots symbolized true love or remembrance.
 In this combination, the flowers would have been suited for a betrothal gift to a gentleman.
 So, it’s a good possibility, that when this waistcoat was originally made, it was to be worn for a wedding.
 Years later, the garment was cut down to be given to a child.
 This was not unusual.
 Children were often given altered adult clothes since the cost of clothing was comparatively astronomical for most families.